 Through the ELI students will:

-Institutional grants are available to fund student and faculty projects in five categories.
+Institutional grants are available to fund student and faculty ELI projects in five categories.
 A detailed description of each category and examples of projects are found in the Best Practices for Student Engagement Faculty Guide.

 The investigator will work to make a novel, meaningful contribution to a discipline-specific question or idea.